 Adjudications

-DMC adjudications provide guidance to practitioners in the industry on how their Code is interpreted and act as a record of DMC rulings and policy.
+DMC adjudications provide guidance to practitioners in the industry on how the DMA’s Code is interpreted and act as a record of DMC rulings and policy.

 Those cases that the Secretariat consider should be ‘formally investigated’ (that is, to undergo a formal process of investigation and adjudication) are presented to the Commission for adjudication.